matter-labs/zksync-era/docs/guides/launch.md

 ### Run observability stack

-If you want to run [Dockprom](https://github.com/stefanprodan/dockprom/) stack (Prometheus, Grafana) alongside other containers - use `--run-observability` parameter during initialisation.
+If you want to run [Dockprom](https://github.com/stefanprodan/dockprom/) stack (Prometheus, Grafana) alongside other containers - add `--run-observability` parameter during initialisation.

 ```
 zk init --run-observability
 ```

-That will also provision grfana with [era-observability](https://github.com/matter-labs/era-observability/tree/main/dashboards) dashboards.
+That will also provision Grafana with [era-observability](https://github.com/matter-labs/era-observability/tree/main/dashboards) dashboards.
+You can then access it at `http://127.0.0.1:3000/` under credentials `admin/admin`.

 ## (Re)deploy db and contracts